 Bring your CHPW ID card when you pick up your prescription.
 If you don’t have your card, you can log in to your myCHPW account to view, download, and print a copy of it.

 *CHPW partners with Express Scripts to give you access to a large network of pharmacies and range of covered prescriptions.
 Go to Express Scripts to log in or create an account.
 From your account, you can manage prescriptions, search for pharmacies, and learn important safety information about your medicine.

-If you need help finding a network pharmacy or have questions about our Pharmacy Directory, please call our Customer Service at 1-800-440-1561 (TTY Relay: Dial 711), from 8 a.m. to 5 p.m., Monday through Friday.
+If you need help finding a pharmacy or have questions about our pharmacy network, please call our Customer Service at 1-800-440-1561 (TTY Relay: Dial 711), from 8 a.m. to 5 p.m., Monday through Friday.